Dominux/DGS/README.md

 The brand new features this server offers are rather [UX](https://en.wikipedia.org/wiki/User_experience) ones and they neither break original rules nor add new ones in a game process.
 They contain at this moment:

-- Variouty of spherical game fields
+- Various spherical game fields
 - [VR](https://en.wikipedia.org/wiki/Virtual_reality) game mode

 Without any other words, just try it [right here, right now](https://dominux.github.io/spherical-go/)